Jeremy is a partner and specialist in large-scale international commercial disputes.

 Jeremy is a disputes resolution lawyer who specialises in commercial litigation and arbitration.
 He deals with a broad range of contentious work, including shareholder and joint venture disputes, fraud and economic torts, company and director disputes, and complex contractual and M&A claims.
 He has acted on a range of multi-jurisdictional contract, shareholder and fraud claims.

 Jeremy heads the firm's tier 1 civil fraud practice as ranked by Chambers & Partners and Legal 500.
-He is recognised as a "Leading Individual" in Legal 500 2020, where he is described as "an outstanding lawyer" who has "excellent knowledge of the law combined with an imaginative, holistic and pragmatic approach" and is "highly analytical and … aggressive when need be".
+He is recognised as a "Leading Individual" in Legal 500 2021, where he is described as "tenacious" and "a very tough operator, who will really put the work in for his client."
+He has previously been described as "an outstanding lawyer" who has "excellent knowledge of the law combined with an imaginative, holistic and pragmatic approach" and is "highly analytical and … aggressive when need be" in Legal 500 UK 2020.

 - International businessman, Vlad Doronin and his corporate vehicles, in relation to a high profile multi-jurisdictional joint venture dispute relating to the Aman Resorts luxury hotel group, including allegations of fraud, breaches of contract and fiduciary duties, and constructive trusts, and related injunctions, involving proceedings in London, BVI and New York (The Lawyer, Top 20 case)